 Participants are requested to bring their own laptop computer.
 Software will be available online.

-This course can be taken separately, but is also part of a series of 7 courses in the Summer School Data Science specialisation taught by UU’s department of Methodology & Statistics:
+This course can be taken separately, but is also part of a series of 8 courses in the Summer School Data Science specialisation taught by UU’s department of Methodology & Statistics:

-Upon completing, within 5 years, 3 out of 7 courses in the Summer School Data Science specialisation (no more than one text mining course), students can obtain a certificate.
+Upon completing, within 5 years, 3 out of 8 courses in the Summer School Data Science specialisation (no more than one text mining course), students can obtain a certificate.

 Please see here for more information about the full specialisation.

-For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.
+For an overview of all our summer courses offered by the Department of Methodology and Statistics please click here.

-Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.
+PhD students from the Faculty of Social and Behavioural Sciences at Utrecht University have the opportunity to attend three Winter/Summer School courses funded by the Graduate School of Social and Behavioural Sciences.
+Additionally, they may choose to take as many courses as they wish at their own expense from their personal budget.

 Utrecht Summer School does not offer scholarships for this course.

-We also offer tailormade M&S courses and in-house M&S training.
-If you want to look the possibilities, please contact us at ms.summerschool@uu.nl
+We also offer tailor-made M&S courses and in-house M&S training.
+If you want to check out the possibilities, please contact us at ms.summerschool@uu.nl